 We will release a statement about ongoing costs incurred to date, depending on the timing of any cancellation.

-If you can afford to offer a $180 refund to everybody, then why are you giving us the option to gift?
+If you can afford to offer a pro-rated refund to everybody, then why are you giving us the option to gift?

-By using our annual membership income to cover normal year round running costs and utilising some of our contingency fund, reducing costs and rebudgeting other expenses towards next year’s event, Kiwiburn can afford to offer the $180 refund to those who request it.
+By using our annual membership income to cover normal year round running costs and utilising some of our contingency fund, reducing costs and rebudgeting other expenses, Kiwiburn can continue to operrate if we only recouperate costs arelady incurred at time of cancellation.

 This decision will not bankrupt the event.
-Should everyone request a refund, it will have an economic effect on the Event planned for 2022 and beyond, as well as any expansion of Kiwiburn activities.
+Should everyone request the refund they are entitled to, it will have an economic effect on future events, as well as any expansion of Kiwiburn activities.
 We are also responding to requests from the community of Burners who wish to make a gift towards the longevity of future events, and in particular support the Arts and Artists.

-Why can't you roll my ticket over to Kiwiburn 2022?
+Why can't you roll my ticket over to the next Kiwiburn?

-Kiwiburn 2022 is a long time away, and an entirely separate event.
+Each Kiwiburn is an entirely separate event.
 This would involve a lot of administration to roll tickets over and refund those who can’t attend, and we can’t predict what might happen next year.

 Our Society Membership Fees also need to be collected annually, so this would have to be managed separately in the event of a roll-over.

-Because of this, it was decided that the simpler approach would be to treat each event separately, and to refund tickets for Kiwiburn 2021.
+Because of this, it was decided that the simpler approach would be to treat each event separately, and to offer pro-rata refunds.

 Why isn't cancellation covered by Kiwiburn's event insurance?